 Each “recognized” political party shall have a separate ballot for partisan primary elections.

-In Arizona, the recognized parties are DEMOCRAT, GREEN, LIBERTARIAN and REPUBLICAN.
+In Arizona, the recognized parties are DEMOCRATIC, LIBERTARIAN and REPUBLICAN.
 If you are registered as one of the recognized parties, you shall receive your party’s ballot.
 Due to a ruling by the U.S. District Court, the Arizona Libertarian party is not included in Arizona open primary.
 You may only vote a LIBERTARIAN ballot if you are registered as a LIBERTARIAN.

 If you are registered as INDEPENDENT, NON-PARTISAN or as a member of an unrecognized political party, you may choose ONE and only ONE, of the available recognized party ballots to vote.
 Once you have chosen a party ballot you cannot exchange it for another party ballot.